Zeks/flipper/README.md

 Manual can be found at: https://docs.google.com/document/d/1RAquRcfpKMQQGEBKUeszk9o9_czIPQ7sysgqXtwcnkI/edit?usp=sharing

-If you have questions, email me at ficflipper@gmail.com or ping me at https://discord.gg/AdDvX5H
+If you have questions, email me at ficflipper@gmail.com
 UPD: I now have a patreon: https://www.patreon.com/zekses